MisTenNajarany/marwynnbot-music/README.md

 ## Prefix

 * The default prefix is `m?`
-* Global prefixes are mentioning the bot or `mm` *(case insensitive)*
+* Global prefixes are mentioning the bot or `mbm` *(case insensitive)*

 ## Commands

 Add the bot and do `m?help` for a list of all supported commands.

-Commands are separated into categories that determine a command's function.
-I am currently working on making a website that will display all of MarwynnBot Music's commands.
-Please stay tuned for its release

-For a guide on all commands and their usages, I will be updating [MarwynnBot's Website](http://www.marwynnbot.tk)

 ## Self Hosting

 I would prefer that you do not create an instance of my bot for self hosting purposes.
 I have made this repository public so that anyone who needs an example of a bot written in discord.py can freely look at how I have made it.
-I do realise that my python is garbage, and I am working on improving as this project is developed.
+I will not be supporting those who still choose to self host this bot under any circumstances, and you will not be receiving help.
+To avoid the hassle, just use the public bot.

 ## Contact Info